gaubiago/learning-node.js/README.md

       ```

-> Because MongoDB 6.0 does not support [opcodes](https://www.mongodb.com/docs/v6.0/release-notes/6.0-compatibility/#legacy-opcodes-removed), I  installed MongoDB 5.0 &mdash; mongoose v5.0.1 is seems to be getting old
+> Because MongoDB 6.0 does not support [opcodes](https://www.mongodb.com/docs/v6.0/release-notes/6.0-compatibility/#legacy-opcodes-removed), I  installed MongoDB 5.0 &mdash; mongoose v5.0.1 seems to be getting old
 >
 > Instructions to switch from MongoDB 6.0 to 5.0:
 > - Terminate MongoDB Compass